 One of the most common flossing accessories for people to turn to is the small, handheld floss picks.
 They’re only a few inches long and have a small strip of floss on the end.
 Unfortunately, their lack of angles also makes them nearly impossible to use where it matters most: between your teeth and down under the gums.

 Long story short, one of the better options to use is a floss holder or floss handle.
 These larger, curved appliances allow you to wrap your own strand of floss onto them.
 Instead of being straight, their forked design reaches out and down, allowing you to slide it further between teeth.
 There are even disposable options available where the curved extension is pre-loaded with floss.

 Super floss is a special type of strand floss where the ends are stiff, but the middle is tufted like a piece of yarn.
 Instead of needing a floss threader to weave it under bridges or around dental implants, the super floss can glide between teeth and is easy to pull through on the other side.
 Plus, the larger width makes it ideal for pulling out debris in areas that tend to collect food or larger amounts of plaque.

 If you’ve had gum disease in the past, you can’t afford to not floss your teeth.
 Otherwise, it’s simply a matter of time before the bacterial buildup under your gums leads to additional tooth mobility and loss.
 Our Conroe periodontist can help you save your smile and make it easier to care for.
-Call Dr. Kip Saunders of The Woodlands today to schedule a consultation!
+Call us today to schedule a consultation!